EMGuyant/inquisitive-nature/_posts/2022-09-28-power-bi-row-context.md

 ---
 layout: post
 author: Ethan Guyant
-title:  "Power BI Fundaments: Part 1 - Row Context"
+title:  "Power BI Row Context: Understanding the Power of Context in Calculations"
 category: Deep Dive
 tags: [Microsoft 365, Power BI, Power Platform, Power BI Fundamentals Series]
 description: Explore the concept of context within Power BI.
 What is evaluation context, row context, and filter context.
 This part one of a series will dive into Power BI's row context to better understand how and when it is invoked, and the implications of it.